chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 Following that, click the **Create repository** button at the bottom of the page.
 If everything worked as expected, you'll be taken back to the repository list and should now see an extra repository with your chosen name, with type "proxy".

-Your Nexus URL is the hostname of the Nexus server AND the port number you chose. eg `myrepo.local:5051`
+Your Nexus URL is the hostname of the Nexus server AND the port number you chose; for example, `myrepo.local:5051`.
+If your Nexus server is running from a Docker container, your Nexus URL would be something like `localhost:5051`.

 ### Testing pull through of a Chainguard Developer Image

-If your setup requires authentication, login with a valid Nexus username and password:
+If your setup requires authentication, log in with a valid Nexus username and password:

 ```sh
 docker login -u<user> <Nexus URL>